shreemagathi54/2D_ShootingGame/README.md

 -  Collision detection — bullet destroys enemy on hit
 -  Score tracking with high score saved to file
 -  Game Over screen with restart or exit option
+-  Sound effects for shooter,explosion and for the gameover screen

 ---